secretstartups/handbook/blog/release-posts/index.html.md

 Create a merge request with the introductory changes _after the previous post has been merged and before the feature freeze date_ to make the post available to receive contributions from the team:

 1. The source branch must be `release-X-Y` and the target branch `master`.
-1. Set the title to `WIP: Release post - GitLab X.Y`.
+1. Set the title to `Draft: Release post - GitLab X.Y`.
 1. Confirm that "Delete source branch when merge request is accepted" is selected.
 1. Use the release post template for your MR.